 No, while Citriodiol® is made from an essential oil, it is very different from citronella oil.
 Firstly citronella oil is obtained from the leaves and stems of different species of Cymbopogon, or lemongrass, whereas the oil for Citriodiol® is obtained from the Eucalyptus citriodora tree.

-The other fundamental and biggest difference is that Citriodiol® contains at least 64% of the naturally occurring constituent PMD (p-menthane-3,8-diol) whereas Citronella oil contains only trace quantities of PMD.
+The other fundamental and biggest difference is that Citriodiol® contains at least 64% (and typically 71%) of the naturally occurring constituent PMD (p-menthane-3,8-diol) whereas Citronella oil contains only trace quantities of PMD.
 This is an important distinction because PMD is the constituent primarily responsible for the efficacy of Citriodiol® in repelling biting insects and other arthropods.
 In side-by-side independent comparisons, Citriodiol® products repel biting insects, such as mosquitoes, 4 to 8 times longer than citronella oil products (Barnard 2004).

 Citronella can no longer be marketed as an insect repellent active ingredient in the EU, as it is not being supported under the EU Biocidal Products Regulations (BPR).
 In addition, the Canadian PMRA is currently considering a ban on Citronella based repellent products due to a lack of safety data and concerns surrounding some of the oils components.
-By contrast, Citriodiol® is being supported under the BPR (with inclusion expected in 2020) and the Canadian authorities have approved Citriodiol® (registered in Canada under the generic name “Oil of lemon eucalyptus, hydrated, cyclized") for use as a repellent with products supporting 4-6 hours of complete protection time claims against mosquitoes at 30% w/w concentration.
+By contrast, Citriodiol® is being supported under the BPR (with inclusion decision expected in 2021) and the Canadian authorities have approved Citriodiol® (registered in Canada under the generic name “Oil of lemon eucalyptus, hydrated, cyclized”) for use as a repellent with products supporting 4-6 hours of complete protection time claims against mosquitoes at 30% w/w concentration.

 3. Is naturally sourced PMD the same as synthetic PMD?